 The federal census of 1920 shows Asa and Evah living in Los Angeles on West 23rd Street, with him employed as a baker.
 That year, Evah's widowed father lived under their roof.

 In the 1930-1940 timeframe, when the censuses again were enumerated, the Minards continued to dwell in Los Angeles, on Buckingham Road, and Asa was still working as a baker in a bakery.

 Asa passed away in Los Angeles County on Feb.
 28, 1945.
+A notation of his final was printed in the South Gate (CA) Press.
 Interment was in Inglewood Park Cemetery.
 Inscribed above his name on the grave marker are the words "Beloved Husband."
 [Find-a-Grave]

 Evah survived her spouse by 16 years and lived in Orange County.
-She joined him in death on Oct.
+She was named in the April 1961 Los Angeles Mirror obituary of her brother Roy.
+Sadly, Evah was spirited away by death later that year on Oct.
 30, 1961 and rests beside him for eternity.

 ~ Not to Be Confused ~

 Ironically, another man named Solomon Minard (1814- ? ) lived in Illinois at the time that ours' did, making his home in Attawan, Henry County.
 He was born in Upper Canada, the son of George and Elizabeth Minard of Vermont.
 This "other" Solomon came to the United States in 1836, and helped supervise construction of the Illinois and Michigan Canal in LaSalle County.
 He married Mary Burrow (1822- ? ) in 1845, came to Henry County in 1850 and acquired 160 acres of land.
 They produced seven children, all of whom were deceased by the year 1885, when Solomon was profiled in the book, Portrait and Biographical Album of Henry County, Illinois.
 He is not to be confused with our Solomon.